BalaKrishnaS7/World_Population/README.md

-# 🌍 World Population Data Visualization 📊
+# 🌍 World Population Data Visualizations 📊

 Welcome to the **World Population Visualization Project**!
 This project showcases various insightful visualizations of global population trends, density distributions, and growth rates across continents and countries over the decades.